AndyMc3000/ci-ms2-party-chef/README.md

 # 2. <a name="user-experience-design">User Experience Design (UX)</a> #

 The design of the Party Chef site was determined by assessing and quantifying the goals and objectives of the business owner ('client stories'), as well as the requirements of end users who will visit and use the site ('user stories').
 Following the determination of client and user stories and their subsequent technical requirements, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
-The outcome or tasks created for each design plane is outlinined below.
+The outcome or tasks created for each of the 5 design planes is outlinined below.

 ### 1. The Strategy Plane ###

-The Strategy Plane is, as defined by Jesse James Garrett "..incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well."
+The Strategy Plane, as defined by Jesse James Garrett "..incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well."

 Please see below details of the 'Client Stories' to detail the requirements of the Pary Chef business owner, and the 'User Stories' which highlight the requiremnts of end users of the Party Chef website.